Volcanic Activity in Iceland

 Thin, fast-moving basalt lava is usually low in gas and typically forms shield volcanoes as the flows are layered one on top of another.
 As the surface hardens, lava continues to flow underneath and the surface becomes wrinkled, forming ropes, giving it the name ropy lava.
 When the lava cools its surface is quite smooth and easy to walk on.
 Such lava is called 'helluhraun' meaning 'plate lava' in Icelandic but the Hawaiian name 'pahoe-hoe' is often used.
 Ropy lava sometimes flows from the crater in submerged channels and when these empty at the end of an eruption, they form lava tubes, also known as lava tunnels.
 Scoria lava is also basalt but gassy, more viscous and slower flowing and its movement is a bit like earth or rocks being pushed by a bulldozer.
 The Hawaiian name 'aa' is often used, while in Icelandic it is known as 'apalhraun'.
 On cooling, the surface is rough, irregular and very difficult to walk over.
 Acidic or rhyolite lava is rather rare in Iceland and is even more viscous and slow-moving.
 It cools to a shiny glass-like finish.

-New lava is black and shiny when it hardens.
-Minerals coat the surface giving it a colourful 'oily' sheen.
+coat the surface giving it a colourful 'oily' sheen.
 As time passes, weathering removes this and the rock become more subdued in colour.
 At the same time steam rising from the lava allows moss and lichen to begin growing and in time these turn the lava grey.

-Where is geothermal activity found in Iceland?
+Where is Iceland's geothermal activity?

 Geothermal fields are divided into high and low temperature areas.
 High temperature areas are found within the volcanic zone and typically produce steam vents and solfataras, while low temperature areas are found in geologically older rocks either side of the volcanic zone and consist mostly of hot springs.
 Most of Iceland's domestic heating needs are met by geothermal hot water but the east and south-east of the country are least endowed with this valuable resource.
 Geothermal activity is usually prolific and intense at eruption sites following the end of an eruption.